Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Experiment

 \textbf{Comparison of Image Quality.} We employed the Fréchet Inception Distance (FID)~\citep{heusel2017gans} to measure the distribution distance between generated and real images in Table~\ref{table:fid}.
 We could observe that, compared with existing methods, Ctrl-U exhibits superior FID values in various conditional generation tasks.
 Notably, in the COCO-Stuff for segmentation masks and MultiGen20M for Hed edge, Ctrl-U achieves impressive improvements of 18.14\% and 22.74\%, respectively.
 This significant boost indicates that our method not only enhances the controllability but also improves the quality of image generation, underscoring the efficacy of our proposed uncertainty-aware reward modeling in adaptively adjusting the weights of the rewards during training.

 \textbf{Comparison of CLIP Score.} To assess the potential impact on text controllability, we reported the CLIP-Score metrics across various conditional generation tasks in Table \ref{tab:CLIP-score}.
 We discovered that Ctrl-U generally exhibits comparable or superior CLIP-Score results in most cases, suggesting that our approach not only enhances the controllability of conditional controls but also maintains the original proficiency of text-to-image generation.
-After communicating with the authors, we re-implemented the CLIP-Score for ControlNet++~\citep{li2024controlnet++} and marked it with $^*$ in Table \ref{tab:CLIP-score}.
+To ensure a more comprehensive comparison, we re-implemented the CLIP-Score using the official checkpoint for ControlNet++~\citep{li2024controlnet++}, and marked the results with $^*$ and gray in Table \ref{tab:CLIP-score}.

 \textbf{Qualitative Analysis.} We show the visual comparisons between our Ctrl-U and previous state-of-the-art methods across various conditional scenarios in Fig.~\ref{fig:visualization}.
 Given the same text prompts and image-based conditions, we observe that existing methods usually generate images with areas that do not align with the image conditions.
 Other methods, taking the segmentation mask generation task as an example, produce content on the building that is irrelevant to the provided condition, reflecting relatively poor controllability.
 Similarly, under edge and depth conditions, other methods fail to accurately represent the nuances of various image controls.
 In contrast, images generated by Ctrl-U exhibit better consistency with the input conditions.